 • control and maintenance of power system voltage

-• protection of power system equipment
+• protection and assessment of power system equipment

 • power system operating procedures for transmission and distribution networks